NotChristianGarcia/CI-Components-Catalog/README.md

 ## Deploying the Catalog Locally

 A simple prototype application is being developed with Flask and Docker.
+You need to install Docker on your computer before trying to run the application locally.
+See the [Docker documentation](https://docs.docker.com/get-docker/) for information about how to get Docker on your platform.

 You can deploy the prototype locally using one of the following methods:

 ### Using Make